ryandhjeon/obsidian-notes/Ideas/Suprise map for visualization.md

 4. [From coronavirus to bushfires, misleading maps are distorting reality](https://firstdraftnews.org/articles/from-coronavirus-to-bushfires-misleading-maps-are-distorting-reality/)
 5. Trustworthy COVID-19 Mapping: Geo-spatial Data Literacy Aspects of Choropleth Maps
 6. [Visualizing COVID-19 information for public: Designs, effectiveness, and preference of thematic maps]
+7. Map Visualization using Spatial and Spatio-Temporal Data: Application to COVID-19 Data
+8. The need for GIScience in mapping COVID-19